ourBC.com British Columbia Travel and Discovery

 Woodcock

-There is also a dirt road going the downstream side of the Skeena River once you're over the bridge.
-This road takes you down the river for about 18 km (11 miles) to an airstrip called Woodcock (CBQ8), just across the Skeena River from Cedarville.
-It's at Woodcock where people from Terrace and the area come and try parachuting.
+There is the gravel Cedarvale Kitwanga Road which goes on the downstream side of the Skeena River once you're over the bridge.
+This road takes you down the river for about 18 km (11 miles) to an old airstrip called Woodcock (CBQ8), just across the Skeena River from the small community of Cedarvale.
+It's at Woodcock where people from Terrace and the area used to come and try parachuting.

 Seven Sisters Mountain

-If you do take this road, try going down on a clear day.
-This is when you have the best view of the Seven Sisters Mountain Range.
+If you do take the Cedarvale Kitwanga Road, try going down on a clear day.
+This is when you have the best view of the Seven Sisters Mountain Range especially first thing in the morning.
 The Seven Sisters, which are across the Skeena River at Woodcock, can best be seen from the trail up Kitwanga Mountain.
-Kitwanga Mountain trail involves a long hard hike and is accessed off the Woodcock Road.
+Kitwanga Mountain trail involves a long hard hike and is accessed off the Cedarvale Kitwanga Road.

 Cross-Country Trail